aomlomics/edna2obis/README.md

 | 1ce3b5c6d... | TACGA... | Bacteria;Proteobacteria;Alphaproteoba... | d__Bacteria;p__Proteoba... | Bacteria | Proteobacteria | ... | Clade_Ia | 0.88 |
 | 4e38e8ced... | GCTACTAC... | Eukaryota;Obazoa;Opisthokonta;Metazoa... | Eukaryota;Obazoa;Opisthokonta;Metazoa... | Eukaryota | Obazoa | ... | Clausocalanus furcatus | 0.999 |

+NOTE: We understand taxonomy is complicated, so edna2obis is flexible and can receive any list of taxonomic ranks (as long as they are between columns `verbatimIdentification` and `Confidence`).
+For example, our 16S and 18S assay data use different taxonomic ranks, and even have a different number of taxonomic ranks.
+The code can account for this, and assigns taxonomies based on what ranks each API returns.

 The verbatimIdentification strings may or may not have the prepending rank with underscores.
 The code will remove them during processing if they exist.

 `featureid` is a hash of the DNA sequence, and they are unique identifiers.